An Apple a Day: Everyday Recipes Just in Time for Apple Season

 Defeat Digestive Issues

-The antioxidant Quercetin is known to boost immunity and reduce everyday stress that can throw your body off balance.
-Make sure you leave the skin-on to get the most out of this antioxidant.
+The antioxidant, quercetin, is known to boost immunity and reduce everyday stress that can throw your body off balance.
+Make sure that when you’re eating your apple, you’re leaving the skin on.
+That’s how you’ll get the most out of this antioxidant.

-The soluble fiber in an apple can balance blood sugar and help to prevent crashing.
-This is why an apple makes a fantastic snack.
-In fact, Women who eat at least one apple a day are 28 percent less likely to develop type 2 diabetes.
+The soluble fiber in an apple can help balance blood sugar and help to prevent crashing.
+This is why an apple makes a fantastic snack!
+In fact, women who eat one apple per day are 28% less likely to develop Type 2 Diabetes.
+Win-win!

 So now that you know why apples are great for avoiding a doctor’s visit, here are a few great recipes for apple season that will allow you to enjoy an apple a day.
 Take advantage of apple season, and enjoy local, Georgia Grown apples this fall!